HarrisQs/CSharp_Crawler/README.md

-# WebCatchData
+# C# Crawler

 ## Synopsis

-The program will go to a website which detects the enviroment informantion of computer classroom to save that into a file.
+The program go the website which detects the enviroment informantion of computer classroom to save that into a file.

 ## Code Requirement